bqworks/accordion-slider-jquery/docs/modules.md

 </div>
 ```

-In order to open the second panel you can use either `http://domain.com/page#my-accordion/1` or `http://domain.com/page#my-accordion/my-panel`.
+In order to open the second panel, you can use either `http://domain.com/page#my-accordion/1` or `http://domain.com/page#my-accordion/my-panel`.

 This module is showcased in example4.html.